Colombian Communist Youth: Reform

 Recently, JUCO has been the subject of multiple accusations in cases of gender-based violence involving some of its members and have been publicly working to fix the issue.
 To this end, the organization has been working on feminist training and strengthening of the political line to facilitate the purging of sexist 'machista' and patriarchal practices in its ranks.
 This path created to draw attention to and prevent gender-based violence continues to be nurtured within the organization.

 In recent years, the JUCO has mobilized to accompany citizens in various exercises of protest in numerous regions following a strong onslaught against social leaders in Colombia and the continued presence of strengthening paramilitaries.
 They have also participated in different strikes carried out throughout Colombia.

-Notable Members
+Notable members

-Numerous important and notable personalities in Colombian political history have passed through JUCO's ranks, such as Manuel Cepeda Vargas, Jaime Pardo Leal, Jaime Bateman, Alfonso Cano, José Antequera, León Zuleta, Yira Castro, Henry Millán González, Jaime Caycedo Turriago, Pedro Julio Mahecha, Gabriel Becerra, Felix Antonio Muñoz (Pastor Alape), Luis Otero Cifuentes, and Patricia Ariza.
+Multiple politicians, activists, and guerillas notable in Colombian political history have been members of JUCO, this includes Pastor Alape, José Antequera, Patricia Ariza, Jaime Bateman, Gabriel Becerra, Alfonso Cano, Yira Castro, Jaime Caycedo Turriago, Iván Cepeda, Manuel Cepeda, Pedro Julio Mahecha, Henry Millán, Luis Otero Cifuentes, Jaime Pardo Leal, and León Zuleta.